Marasim

 Marasim is a Pakistani television series aired on A-Plus TV during 2014.
 It is produced by Humayun Saeed and Shahzad Nasib under Six Sigma Plus.
 It has Urwa Hocane, Ahsan Khan and Sonya Hussain in lead roles.

 Plot

 Dawood and Momina are cousins who love and wish to marry each other.
 But their relationship falls prey to the bitterness and enmity between their respective mothers, Geti Ara and Sheher Bano.
 The lovers are separated.
 Dawood is forced to marry Nayab, the girl chosen by his mother.
 Momina marries Fahad.
 But Dawood and Momina are unable to forget each other or to wholeheartedly accept their new partners.
-Things take a turn when Momina and Dawood again try to unite because Dawood finds out he has cancer at the last stage.
+Things take a turn when Momina and Dawood again try to unite because Dawood finds out he has terminal cancer.